ethan-riley/castai_cluster_reports/README.md

 ## Acknowledgements

-This project uses the CAST.AI API for collecting cluster resource data and optimization metrics.
+This project uses the CastAI API for collecting cluster resource data and optimization metrics.